clarks03/osu-beatmap-visualizer/README.md

 **Edit Apr.
 25: Significant improvements to setup!!**

-To visualize a beatmap properly, you need 4 things:
+To visualize a beatmap properly, you need 5 things:
 1. A hitcircle
 2. A hitcircleoverlay
 3. An approachcircle
+4. Hitcircle numbers
-4. A sound effect (could be hitsound or anything else)
+5. A sound effect (could be hitsound or anything else)

 You can copy a hitcircle, hitcircleoverlay, and approachcircle, titles `hitcircle.png`, `hitcircleoverlay.png` and `approachcircle.png` respectively, from a pre-existing osu! skin to the repository directory.

+You can also copy the hitcircle numbers to the repo directory.
+Most of the time these are named `default-<num>.png`, but it may vary depending on your skin.
+Make sure to check the `skin.ini` file first.

+**NOTE:** make sure that you are copying in the **standard resolution** versions of the aforementioned skin elements.
+High-resolution elements (i.e. elements named `<thing>@2x.png`) will **NOT** work (yet, at least.)

 You can also copy a hitsound (or any other sound effect) to the repository directory, **ensuring that it is named `untitled.mp3`.